apache/opendal/bindings/zig/CONTRIBUTING.md

 ```

 ## Test
 To build and run the tests.
-(Note that you need to install GTest)
 ```shell
 zig build test -fsummary
 ```